alstat/Kitab.jl/docs/src/metadata.md

 In this section, we are going to illustrate how to extract the metadata of the book.

 ## Extraction of MetaData
 To extract the metadata of the book, we use the API `extract(MetaData, text)`.
-So that, the following will download Muslim Sahih (shamela):
+So that, the following will download the Muslim Sahih (shamela) book:

 ```@repl abc
 using Kitab